Operation of the Line

 The track diagram adjacent to Asfordby GF shows the layout and denotes the lines.

-The test track is shown as the 'Up & Down Edwalton' line and the line to the former mine as the 'Up & Down Asfordby'
+The test track is shown as the 'Up & Down Edwalton' line and the line to the depot as the 'Up & Down Asfordby'

 Author